jump-dev/MathOptInterface.jl/docs/src/manual/solutions.md

 solver has available to return. *A result is defined as a primal-dual pair, but either the primal or the dual may be missing from the result.* While the `OPTIMAL` termination status normally implies that at least one result is available, other statuses do not.
-For example, in the case of infeasiblity, a solver may return no result or a proof of infeasibility.
+For example, in the case of infeasibility, a solver may return no result or a proof of infeasibility.
 The [`ResultCount`](@ref) attribute distinguishes between these two cases.